markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ## Acknowledgements

-Tube Elite was written by Ian Bell and David Braben and is copyright &copy; Acornsoft 1985.
+Elite was written by Ian Bell and David Braben and is copyright &copy; Acornsoft 1984.

 The code on this site is identical to the version released on [Ian Bell's personal website](http://www.iancgbell.clara.net/elite/) (it's just been reformatted to be more readable).